molecularrice/GNSS-RR/README.md

 # GNSS_RR

+This repository is a copy of the code written by lasteine on github for modeling GNSS-RR data.
+The original code as it was written is not particularly compatible with macOS.
+This is my attempt to make the code work on a mac system.
+Most of the alterations I've made involve changing the paths written into the code, since they were originally written for a Windows operating system.

 Continuous estimation of in-situ snow/firn accumulation, snow water equivalent (snow mass), and snow/firn density on a fast-moving surface (ice shelf) using combined Global Navigation Satellite System (GNSS) reflectometry/refractometry (GNSS-RR)}